facebookarchive/linkbench/README.md

 Getting Started
 ===============
-In this README we'll walk you through compiiling LinkBench and running a MySQL benchmark.
+In this README we'll walk you through compiling LinkBench and running a MySQL benchmark.

 Prerequisites: